A Message From the Chief Financial Officer

-Our fiscal year 2006 financial statements received an unqualified opinion.
-This is the third consecutive year that the EEOC has received an unqualified opinion and represents another milestone in our efforts to improve the financial management of the agency.
-Two years ago our financial services provider, the Department of the Interior's National Business Center, notified us that the current version of our financial software was considered obsolete.
-We conducted a competitive acquisition among Office of Management and Budget (OMB) approved shared service providers to establish a new servicing agreement.
-The Department of the Interior’s National Business Center won the competition with their proposal to upgrade the existing software to CGI’s Momentum® software package.
-The conversion and implementation will be completed on October 1, 2007, for FY 2008 operations.
-In addition, we plan to begin implementation of e-Travel software during FY 2008.
-An unstable GSA vendor environment may continue to impact the implementation date for e-Travel.
+Our FY 2007 financial statements received an unqualified opinion.
+This is the fourth consecutive year that the EEOC has received an unqualified opinion and represents our continuing successful efforts to improve the financial management of the agency.
+The Department of the Interior’s National Business Center won a competition to replace the existing financial software with CGI’s Momentum® software package.
+The conversion and implementation was completed on October 9, 2007 for FY 2008 operations.
+In addition, we finalized a decision on a GSA approved e-Travel processing vendor in October 2007.

-In support of the Competitive Sourcing component of the President’s Management Agenda, we have kicked off an A-76 study for the file disclosure function including back room processing of Freedom of Information Act (FOIA) and Section 83 Compliance Manual requests.
+In support of the Competitive Sourcing component of the President’s Management Agenda, we have just completed an OMB Circular A-76 study for the file disclosure function including back room processing of Freedom of Information Act (FOIA) and Section 83 Compliance Manual requests.
 This study used the standard competition methodology.
-The competition is expected to be completed in October 2007.
+The winning vendor was announced in October 2007.

-For FY 2006, the agency received $327 million in budget authority.
+For FY 2007, the agency received a $328.7 million budget.
 We completed the fiscal year within budget with improved financial management and some additional focus on cost controls and cost accounting.
-Compensation and benefit costs continue to consume about 70% of the budget.
-Some additional progress has been made to bring rising office space rent costs under control as we re-lease less office space consistent with the number of employees onboard.
+Compensation and benefit costs continue to consume a substantial portion of the budget.
+Some additional progress has been made to bring rising office space rent costs under control by leasing less office space consistent with the number of employees onboard and approved vacancies.
 However, rent costs remain about 9% of our total budget.
-With 10% of the budget dedicated to the State and local program, only 11% of the budget is available for technology, programs, travel, and other general expenses.
+With 9% of the budget dedicated to the state and local program, only 13% of the budget is available for technology, programs, travel, and other general expenses.

 As reported in the past, I have identified several critical issues for the agency to focus on to continue to improve its long-term financial health.
 An update on each item is provided below.

-The agency contracted for a second independent top-down study of the information technology infrastructure and staffing, with a report finalized on September 12, 2006.
-The report calls for substantial changes in the governance, organization, use of contracts, server and network operations, desktop management, and the skill mix of staff in order to more effectively spend the $25 million annual budget for the information technology function.
+The agency contracted for a second independent top-down study of the information technology infrastructure and staffing, with a report listing recommendations and implementation which began in FY 2007.
+The report calls for substantial changes in the governance, organization, use of contracts, server and network operations, desktop management, and the skill mix of staff in order to more effectively spend the $23 million annual budget for the information technology function.
 Substantial work is underway to change how IT services are acquired, managed and delivered.

-In FY 2007, guided by our updated Strategic Plan, we will continue our focus on accountability, financial transparency, and results through improved performance metrics, budget planning, and financial management.
+In FY 2008 guided by our modified Strategic Plan, we will continue its focus on accountability, financial transparency, and results through improved performance metrics, budget planning and financial management.